Vidya2305/Nutrition-Paradox_-A-Global-View-on-Obesity-and-Malnutrition/README.md

 **🛠 Technical Tags:**

 Python, Pandas, SQL (SQLite / MySQL / PostgreSQL), Data Cleaning, Feature Engineering, Data Visualization, Matplotlib / Seaborn / Plotly, Power BI, pycountry,Public Health Data

+In Nutrition Paradox - A Global View on Obesity and Malnutrition-Copy1.ipynb you can see the coding part the project.

+In Nutrition Power BI.pdf you can see the Power BI output.